-- Members of the Research Management Committee including the Chair and Research Division Director cannot apply for funding either as a principle investigator co-investigator or mentor/sponsor.
+- Members of the Research Management Committee including the Chair and Research Division Director cannot apply for funding either as a principal investigator, co-investigator, or sponsor.

-- PI may only submit one Clinical Research and Basic Science grant application per calendar year.
+- The PI may only submit one Clinical Research and Basic Science grant application per calendar year.

 The grant application closely mimics the NIH grant format.
 This is to encourage familiarity with the grant application of the NIH for further funding.
-All applicants will receive blinded critiques from the Research Management Committee Study Section so that future revisions will be more competitive for extramural funding.
-The distribution of funded Basic Science and Clinical Research Grants will be up to the discretion of the Research Management Committee.
+All proposals under consideration will receive blinded critiques from the Research Management Committee Study Section so that future revisions will be more competitive for extramural funding.
+All funding recommendations are reviewed and approved by the ASSH Council and AFSH Board of Trustees.

 Prior to submitting your application please be sure your ASSH user record is up-to-date.
 Login here.
 If you do not have an ASSH record you will be prompted to create an account.